L-for-Lanciz/Tirexdel/Documentation.md

 Once you provide your input, that can even be defanged since Tirexdel will automatically handle hXXp, brackets and parenthesis, you can launch the script by clicking on the search button. <br />

 The script will call VirusTotal Api and provide related reputation information for your input data. <br />
+If an API key is provided, it will also fetch Whois data from Whoisjson. <br />

 Another key functionality provided in this section is the "screenshot" option. <br />
 This feature can be activated/disabled through its dedicated button located at the right of the search button.
 As you can guess, this <br />